Series 503.2AR - High School Student Attendance

 2.1 Each student’s attendance, grade and discipline incidents are recorded electronically and available to parents online.

-2.2 When a student reaches his or her seventh absence in a specific trimester course, notification of the absences will be communicated to the student’s parent/guardian.
+2.2 When a student reaches his or her seventh absence in a specific trimester course (or five absences at schools on a quarter system), notification of the absences will be communicated to the student’s parent/guardian.
 This notification will also advise that there may be adverse consequences, which may include loss of credit due to the student’s inability to keep up with course assignments, activities, course assessments, etc.

-2.3 When the number of a student’s absences reaches 10 in one trimester (excluding absences specified in section 3.1 below), the school’s designated administrator will review and investigate the reasons for the absences and determine a course of action which may include one or more of the following:
+2.3 When the number of a student’s absences reaches 10 in one trimester (or eight in one quarter), excluding absences specified in section 3.1 below, the school’s designated administrator will review and investigate the reasons for the absences and determine a course of action which may include one or more of the following:

 2.3.1 Parent meeting;